Does USF offer a part-time program?

 The USF School of Law does not prescribe any pre-law curriculum or major.
 However, an undergraduate liberal program that provides exposure to a wide-range of subjects is considered more useful than a narrow emphasis on vocationally-oriented courses.
 The faculty recommend courses that provide training in written and oral expression, and that are intellectually and analytically demanding.
 Applicants are required to have attended an accredited four year college or university and must obtain their baccalaureate degree prior to beginning the JD Program.

 The USF School of Law utilizes a rolling admissions process.
 Prospective applicants are encouraged to apply early.
-We begin to review completed applications in early December.
+We begin reviewing completed applications in early October.
 Once an application file is complete, it may take 6 to 8 weeks to complete the review process.
-Applicants may be notified of a decision as early as January.
+Applicants may be notified of a decision as early as mid to late October.

 The USF School of Law accepts applications for transfer students who have completed at least one academic year at an ABA-accredited law school or an ABA provisionally approved law school.
 Transfer applicants must be in good academic standing.
 The maximum number of transferable units is 30.